Dalmally: Historic buildings

 Glenorchy Parish Church stands on an island site between the rivers Orchy and Orchy Bheag near the village.
-The category A listed building, constructed 1810–11 on the site of at least two earlier churches, is a rare example of an octagonal plan with adjoining tower.
+The category A listed building, constructed 1810–1811 on the site of at least two earlier churches, is a rare example of an octagonal plan with adjoining tower.
 The little-altered, white-harled (roughcast) church has been restored to its original appearance in recent years.
 The site is probably early Christian in origin, and is associated with Saint Conan.
 The large churchyard contains examples of medieval grave-slabs in the 'West Highland' style, which may have originally covered the graves of early chiefs of the Clan MacGregor and their relatives.
 They show warriors in contemporary armour, interlace and other motifs.

 While there are a few more modern houses, most of the residents' homes are stone cottages.
 One of the oldest buildings in Dalmally is the house above the station square.
 It was once rundown and old but has now been restored.

 Kilchurn Castle, dating from the 15th century and now maintained by Historic Scotland, stands on a peninsula (formerly an island) in Loch Awe, 2 mi west of the village, and is open to the public in summer.

+There is a monument to honour Scottish Gaelic poet Duncan Ban MacIntyre in the hills near Dalmally, overlooking Loch Awe.
+The monument was built following a public subscription in 1859 and was designed by John Thomas Rochead.